sciknoworg/ALD-E-ImageMiner/README.md

 ## Project Overview

-**ALD/E-ImageMiner** is an annotation project on figures from **atomic layer deposition (ALD)** and **atomic layer etching (ALE)** literature.
+**ALD/E-ImageMiner** is an annotation project on figures from **atomic layer deposition (ALD)** and **atomic layer etching (ALE)**, situated within the broader field of materials science and engineering.
+Within each of these categories, the data is further organized into the sub-categories **experimental-usecase** and **simulation-usecase**.
 It aims to host gold-standard annotations for chart classification, data extraction, summarization, and question answering—providing both pilot and full-phase data to support multimodal AI research in scientific image understanding.

-The project covers two main **categories**:
-- `atomic-layer-deposition`
-- `atomic-layer-etching`

 Within each category, data is further organized into **sub-categories**:
 - `experimental-usecase`